DoD NDSEG Fellowship: Eligibility and application requirements

-Applicants must be Citizens of the United States (including dual citizens) or U.S. Nationals who have completed a qualifying undergraduate degree prior to the start of the fellowship.
+Applicants must be citizens of the United States (including dual citizens) or U.S. nationals who have completed a qualifying undergraduate degree prior to the start of the fellowship.
 In order to receive the fellowship, students must be accepted to or enrolled in a qualifying doctoral program.
 It is possible to apply for the DoD NDSEG Fellowship while applying to graduate programs, but receipt of the grant and fellowship is contingent on acceptance and enrollment into the graduate program.

 U.S. citizens enrolled in dual MD-PhD programs qualify to apply for the NDSEG Fellowship; but pure Doctor of Medicine programs do not qualify.
-Unlike the NSF-GRFP, It is possible to apply for the NDSEG Fellowship after completing a Master’s degree.
+Unlike the NSF-GRFP, It is possible to apply for the NDSEG Fellowship after completing a Master's degree.
 Students enrolled in PhD programs which award a master's degree en route qualify to apply.

 The application for the DoD NDSEG Fellowship requires students to apply to a specific Broad Agency Announcement (BAA) within the Department of Defense.
 BAAs outline research and scientific goals identified by a given branch of the U.S. Military, and solicit research proposals or grants.
 Applicants must identify a BAA that funds the aims of their own research.
 BAAs may be specific to a particular branch of the U.S. Military or apply to multiple branches.
 Applicants are required to submit a 4-page single-spaced research proposal, with a maximum of one page for cited work.
-Applicants must submit 3 professional/academic references, academic records, and GRE score.
+Applicants must submit 3 professional/academic references and academic records.

 As of 2021, qualifying research program areas include: